Home Posts tagged "Strength and Conditioning"

 What's the most important lesson here?
 Professionals from all walks of sports medicine need to work together to thoroughly evaluate injuries and movement competencies in order to design the best performance and rehabilitation programs.
 And, we need to remain openminded to new technology that may make it easier for us to take an even more accurate and individualized approach to each case.

-In this vein, I'd highly recommend checking out my new Thoracic Outlet Syndrome course, as this challenging diagnosis is a great example of how a condition often can slip past common diagnostic imaging.
+In this vein, I'd highly recommend checking out my Thoracic Outlet Syndrome course, as this challenging diagnosis is a great example of how a condition often can slip past common diagnostic imaging.

 Sign-up Today for our FREE Newsletter and receive a four-part video series on how to deadlift!